Tri-Noise 3D

 Raw WGSL source defining three functions: tri, tri3, and triNoise3D.
 Paste or concatenate this into your shader module.

-triNoise3D(position, speed, time): number
+triNoise3D(position, time): number

 CPU implementation.
 Returns a noise value roughly in [0, 1].